tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Improved the speed of sending file messages from users outside China.
 - Fixed the issue where the message status fetched by getLastMessage was incorrect after a message was recalled.
 Fixed the issue where the callback is called multiple times after message listening was recalled.
 - Fixed the issue where the backend failed to obtain the muting time after a member is muted, quit the group, and joined the group again.
-- Fixed the issue where the proactively modified message time was ineffective when being saved.
+- Fixed the issue where the msg time was ineffective at savemsg after the msg time was proactively modified.
 - Fixed the issue where no callback occurred occasionally upon login.
 - Fixed the issue where rand and timestamp of a recalled group message are empty.
 - Fixed the issue where UserSig in a callback expires when the user was logged out.
 Fixed the issue where reconnection continued when the user was logged out.